designworld-ca/designworld-blog/_posts/2024-12-30-Proxmox Review.md

 - features have changed substantially with different versions so hunting for answers on the web can be confusing

+# More oddities
+Proxmox does not support the ova format which is extremely common.
+Okay, fine.
+Proxmox will only let you upload files if the iso type.
+So, if you want to import an ova you have to give it an iso extension then rename and go command line to work with it.
+Odd!

 Tags: [virtualization] [linux]